Groumy/Groumy.github.io/_drafts/tbh-.md

 This got me thinking that there probably a different way of doing it.

+# How other Hacks handles it

-So I started to look at different hack of The Black Hack and
+So I started to look at different hack of The Black Hack to see if any